Corporate Governance

 Basic Policies

-Under the Companies Act, Ordinance for Enforcement of the Companies Act and Financial Instruments and Exchange Act, Unitika has created a system that ensures the adequate operation of Unitika and the Unitika Group, as well as the trustworthiness of our financial reports, as follows.
+Under the Companies Act, Ordinance for Enforcement of the Companies Act and Financial Instruments and Exchange Act, Unitika has created a system that ensures the adequate operation of our company and group, as well as the trustworthiness of our financial reports, as follows.

 Structural Overview